kevinkietly/bdgtr/README.md

 * select a budget and delete a category from that budget
 * select a category in a budget and add a transaction to that category
 * select a category in a budget and delete a transaction from that category
-* view my account dashboard
+* view my account overview
 * view the breakdown of a budget
 * view my transaction history